jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 I often added a print statement at the top of the test that logged the parameter values to the console.
 If a combination failed, then its parameter values would be the last ones on the log.

-Here’s an example of a test and test driver that iterates through all possible combinations of `doThis`. __NOTE:__ There is no need for Test Doubles for this test, since `doThis` has not external dependencies:
+Here’s an example of a test and test driver that iterates through all possible combinations of `doThis`. __NOTE:__ There is no need for Test Doubles for this test, since `doThis` has no external dependencies:
 ```java
     private static void testDriverForDoThisInAllPossibleCombinations(boolean a, boolean b, boolean c) throws Exception {
         System.out.format("doThis(a=%b, b=%b, c=%b)\n", a, b, c);